 one thing I'd advise you is to have a look at HTML5 semantic elements.
 They greatly improve accessibility (for both search engines and screen readers) and make your markup easier to understand for everyone. ;)

-3 - @nleftySubmitted almost 5 years ago
+3 - @nleftySubmitted about 5 years ago

 Open to input especially around the media query.
 I need to modify my width too as I set them differently from the specified size while working through!

-@AlexBueckigPosted almost 5 years agoHi nlefty,
+@AlexBueckigPosted about 5 years agoHi nlefty,

 Your solution looks great.
 As you already mentioned, there is one slight issue with your media queries.
 Your content starts to overflow and creates horizontal scrolling starting from 960px.
 One thing that'd get around the issue quite easily is to set your current breakpoint to something like 970px.
 Furthermore you can then add a